y3l1n4ung/ease/packages/ease_annotation/README.md

 The annotation triggers code generation via `ease_generator` to create:

 - Provider widget for lifecycle management
-- InheritedNotifier for efficient state propagation
+- InheritedModel for efficient state propagation with selective rebuilds
 - BuildContext extensions for easy access

 ## API